google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 The simplest method of propagation is to root a large hardwood cutting (a "truncheon") in late autumn.
 Select a three-year-old branch that is as thick as your wrist and up to 1m (3ft) long.
 Drive it into the ground at least 30cm (1ft) deep.

-The top of the branch is cut at an angle to prevent rain water lying on the cut surface.
+The top of the branch is cut at an angle to prevent rainwater lying on the cut surface.
 It can be rooted where it is to be grown.
 Where more than one is being propagated, space at least 60cm (2ft) apart.
 The following winter ease the rooted plant out of the ground without damaging the roots.

 For the first two years after planting, make sure that the mulberry is never short of water.
 Until the plant is established the roots are slow to spread and will benefit from 10cm (4in) of bark or compost mulch.
-An annual, early summer application of Growmore at 60g per square metre scattered over the root zone will encourage strong growth.
-A high-potash liquid feed of tomato fertiliser in early August will strengthen the branches.
+An annual, early summer application of Growmore at 60g per square meter scattered over the root zone will encourage strong growth.
+A high-potash liquid feed of tomato fertilizer in early August will strengthen the branches.

 Once established, little pruning is necessary.
 Mulberries bleed if pruned when the sap is rising, so remove broken, dead or damaged branches in early winter.
 Prune young trees in late summer when the growth has settled down.
 Remove any low branches and those crossing into the centre of the tree back to the main trunk.